Student Code of Conduct

 - Litters, posts notices in non-designated spaces, and/or distributes or sells goods on campus without approval from the appropriate College personnel;

-- Uses bicycles, skateboards, roller blades, or any other non-motorized vehicle or equipment (except wheelchairs) in buildings or in an unsafe, careless or reckless manner;
+- Uses bicycles, skateboards, roller blades, scooters, or any other motorized or non-motorized vehicle or equipment (except wheelchairs) inside of buildings or in an unauthorized, unsafe, careless or reckless manner;

 - Brings animals except for service animals or those used in the educational process inside College buildings and/or leaves animals unattended on campus;

 - Engages in hazing or other forms of bullying behavior towards any member of the campus community;

 - Tampers with the election process of College-recognized student organizations;

 - Repeatedly violates College policies, procedures, or guidelines, and/or repeats a less serious breach of conduct;

 - Commits any other offense that disrupts the educational process of the College;